 Hell Gate Fabrics is a new venture from Sonja of Ginger Makes, bringing us fabrics made mostly in Japan, where labor and environmental practices are much better than in many other countries producing textiles.
 She plans to expand her selection of organic fabrics as her suppliers do.

 The Fabric Store is where I found the organic merino jersey (from New Zealand) I used to make these tops.
 It’s holding up well so far!
 This store has locations in Australia, NZ, and Los Angeles.
-Although they don’t have a full-service website, they do have a very friendly and comprehensive swatch service if you tell them what you’re looking for.
+Although they don’t have a full-service US website, they do have a very friendly and comprehensive swatch service if you tell them what you’re looking for.

 Offset Warehouse carries fabrics from all over, and they are quite transparent about where each fabric comes from and how it was made, if it is certified organic or sustainable, etc. They carry some truly beautiful and low-carbon handwoven/handprinted fabrics from around the world.